abdullahrx07/ytdl/README.md

 ## Important notes

-- `downloadUrl` একটি temporary signed URL; bot-এর প্রয়োজনের সময় API call করে নতুন URL নেওয়া উচিত।
+- `downloadUrl` is a temporary signed URL; the bot should call the API again for a fresh URL whenever it's needed.
-- Conversion flow একটি upstream converter service-এর উপর নির্ভরশীল। Upstream unavailable হলে API `502` ফেরত দেয়।
+- The conversion flow depends on an upstream converter service.
+If the upstream is unavailable, the API returns `502`.
-- Video download এবং ব্যবহার করার ক্ষেত্রে YouTube-এর Terms of Service এবং content owner's rights মেনে চলতে হবে।
+- When downloading and using videos, comply with YouTube's Terms of Service and the content owner's rights.

+## Bot Command

+The `yt.js` GoatBot command in this folder uses this API.
+Usage: `yt [mp4|mp3] <youtube link>`.
+Set `API_BASE` at the top of `yt.js` to your deployed API host.